aws-samples/aws-modernization-with-circleci/content/020_event_engine_setup/26_config_workshop_req.ee.md

 ## Configure Workspace

 {{% notice info %}}
 Cloud9 normally manages IAM credentials dynamically.
-This isn't currently compatible with the EKS IAM authentication, so we will disable it and rely on the IAM role instead.
 {{% /notice %}}

 1. Return to your workspace and click the gear icon (in top right corner), or click to open a new tab and choose "Open Preferences"